|

 responsible pet ownership for owners and basic good manners for dogs.

-included in the AKC’s CGC Test, such as politely accepting a stranger,
+CGC Test, such as politely accepting a stranger, grooming, or the presence

-grooming, or the presence of another dog.
-Your dog will learn to walk
+of another dog.
+Your dog will need to demonstrate that it can walk

-dogs that complete the class and pass the 10-step CGC test may receive a
+All dogs that complete the class and pass the 10-step CGC test may receive a

 certificate from the American Kennel Club.